CacheGuard OS Appliance

 - 1 USB port + USB/Ethernet Adapter

 (*) With 256 MB of RAM, CacheGuard Web Gateway can be implemented as a firewall and/or forwarding proxy only.
-If you need to activate all features a minimum of 1.5 GB is required.
+If you need to activate all functions a minimum of 1.5 GB is required.

 (**) With a 12 GB HDD, CacheGuard-OS can be installed without the persistent caching and logging.
 If you need to activate the persistent caching and logging a HDD of at least 16 GB is required.